By John Turney

 Brodie was All-Pro in 1965 and 1970 and was an MVP in 1970.
 Griese came a bit

-was a Super Bowl winning quarterback as was Dawson, though he and Jurgensen were winding down and sharing playing time in the early-1970s. later but
+was a Super Bowl-winning quarterback as was Dawson, though he and Jurgensen were winding down and sharing playing time in the early-1970s. later but

 Kelly and Little are the RBs with Csonka and Brown behind them, It should be noted that the carryover from the 1960s talent affected the selections here.
 Running back is a good example.
 From the floating decade we

-use (anything from 1964-73 to 1965-74 or 1966-75) Gale Sayers is All-Pro the most (Five times).
+use, (anything from 1964-73 to 1965-74 or 1966-75) Gale Sayers is All-Pro the most (Five times).
 More than any of our four selections.
 Next is O.J.
 Simpson with four All-Pro selections.
 From 1966-75 Simpson is the leading rusher with over 8200 yards.
 From 1965-74 he is second.
 Thus, it could be argued that Sayers and Simpson could be the picks for this team.
 However, we chose to put players with shorter careers into the decade they most fit and the 1960s fit Sayers and the 1970s fit Simpson.

 In fact John Mackey, Lance Alworth, Don Maynard, Herb Adderley, Dick LeBeau, Johnny Robinson

 Charley Taylor and Paul Warfield are the top WRs.
 We feel like Taylor fits here and not on the 1960s teams he often chosen for.
-Fred Belitnikoff is in the same boat in our view.
+Fred Biletnikoff is in the same boat in our view.
 Bob Hayes and Otis Taylor tied for the last spot.

 Deacon Jones and Eller were the top honors guys.
 Jones had most sacks.
 Eller had 86 sacks from 1965-74 and 86½ from 1966-75.
 He was All-NFC in 1975 so his decade is the latter.
 Second-team is Paul Zimmerman's favorite, Rich "Tombstone" Jackson.
 He had a short career due to a late start and a severe knee injury.
-He only had 43½ sacks in this decade, but was considered, in his prime a top run defender and excellent pass rusher.
+He only had 43½ sacks in this decade but was considered, in his prime a top run defender and excellent pass rusher.
 He was part of a great run defense in 1970 with the

 also sacked the QB 50 times.
 He was All-AFL in 1968-69 and All-Pro in 1970 and All-AFC in 1971.
 Broncos who

 Olsen and Lilly fit.
-Not the were they both were 1970s when the Official All-Decade Team.
+Not the where they both were 1970s when the Official All-Decade Team.
 They also fir in the 1960s as well.
 Buck Buchanan was in his prime here, too.
 We tied Page and Greene, and they would 100% be the tackles for any 1970s team, too.
 Their impact was pretty amazing in the early 1970s.
 Manny Fernandez, who played both end and tackle, is an honorable mention. on

 Again, this is THE Butkus decade.
 When some pundits take and "AP only" approach to